 Regular bank transfers: The pros and cons

 Sending money abroad via your bank isn’t usually the fastest method.
-It takes 1-3 days if you pay for an express service, but a standard transfer can be up to 4-6 business days.
-Transfer time also depends where the destination account is held.
+It takes 1 to 3 days if you pay for an express service, but a standard transfer can be up to 4 to 6 business days.
+Transfer time also depends on where the destination account is held.
 For example, payments in Euros or US dollars can sometimes be done on the same day if they’re transferred before the bank’s cut-off time.

 - It’s very secure.
 Banks have strict anti-fraud measures and financial regulations in place, so offer the best level of protection.

 - Easily done via your existing online banking.
 You’ll need your IBAN (International Bank Account Number) and BIC (Bank Identifier Code).
 You can usually find these at the top of your main account page.

 - No fees if you’re moving to and from certain accounts with HSBC.
 Many high street banks don’t offer fee-free transfers unless you’ve got serious coin in the bank.

 - Not superfast (unless you pay the urgent fee).